AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/robust_programming_practice/rpp06_avoid_function_side-effects.rst

 Compliant Code Example
 ++++++++++++++++++++++++

-Remove the update to Call_Count. or change the function into a procedure with a parameter for Call_Count.
+Remove the update to :ada:`Call_Count`, or change the function into a procedure with a parameter for :ada:`Call_Count`.

 +++++++
 Notes